ZeroJuka/AI_Model_Comparison/README.md

 - Training behavior:
   - Binary classification; targets are mapped to `{0,1}` internally for BCE.
   - Parameters are logged to the console and stored per training.
+  - Honors pre-scaled datasets saved via the Wizard by using an identity scaler.

 ## Configuration (`config.json`)